ryzhovalex/caesarbot/README.md

 ## Roadmap

-Working process separated into Sprints (1 week), each with certain end-goal and purpose.
+Working process separated into Sprints (1 week), each with tasks and end-goal.

 *Keys:*
 🔶 - main purpose of a sprint